Clear face masks in NHS and Social Care settingsPublished Date: 26 Apr 2022

 We’d like as many NHS Trusts as possible to purchase clear face masks to use with deaf children and young people.

-Will you be attending an audiology, or other healthcare appointment with your deaf child soon?
-You could get in touch with the service beforehand and ask them if they’ll have clear face masks available for the appointment.
-Or you could ask your audiologist or doctor about it at the appointment.
+Will you be attending a hospital or other healthcare appointment with your deaf child soon?
+You could get in touch with the service beforehand and ask them if they’ll be wearing masks and if so, are clear face masks available for the appointment?

 The Department for Health and Social Care are collecting feedback on the new clear face masks.
 If you'd like to share anything, please use their online form – https://form.jotform.com/220301536099350